Written by Julie Sandy of Salon 25 Lashes

 Do you like a thicker consistency or prefer it to be super thin???
 Thicker can sometimes result in more 'stickies', whereas thinner can be easier to use but very fast drying.

 Super important when choosing which adhesive as a warmer room with higher humidity will mean that your glue will cure more quickly, whereas a colder environment with low humidity can mean the glue can take longer to cure and slow you down.

-Last but not least!!!
 Always shake your glue vigorously before using, wipe the nozzle every time it's opened and write the date you opened the bottle.